Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

-{\bf Corollary 2: Thermodynamic coordinates of a solid}
+{\bf Corollary 3: Thermodynamic coordinates of a solid}

-{\em An equilibrium position of atom $\bar{\bf R}_{j}$ is a thermodynamic coordinate for solids.}
+{\em An equilibrium position of each atom $\bar{\bf R}_{j}$ is a thermodynamic coordinate for a solid.}

+Although the number of atoms in a solid is very large, it remains vastly smaller than the number of microscopic states.
+Even for a single atom $j$, the set of instantaneous positions ${\bf R}_{j}(t)$ constitutes infinitely many microstates, while the time-averaged position ${\bf R}_{j}$ is a single coordinate.
+Hence, the present conclusion is still consistent with the spirit of thermodynamics that a state variable characterizes thermodynamic properties of a system that has a huge number of microscopic states.

-Chemical species at each position can be also a TC.
-The treatment of this variable has no difficulty \cite{StateVariable}.
-However, we ignore this variable in the following arguments to avoid unnecessary complexity: here we treat solids of only one chemical species.
+In addition, chemical species $\kappa$ at each position can be also a TC.
+There is no difficulty in treating this variable \cite{Shirai18-StateVariable}.
+However, in the following discussion, we neglect this variable to avoid unnecessary complexity, and restrict our attention to single-component solids.